Oudwins/zog/README.md

 })
 // This struct is a valid destionation for the schema type User struct {
-  Name string `zog:"firstname"` // name will be parsed from the firstname field of the input data (i.e form, json, query params)
+  Name string
   Age int // age will be ignored since it is not a field in the schema }
 // this struct is not a valid destionation for the schema.
-It is missing the name field type User2 struct {
+It is missing the name field.
+This will cause a panic type User2 struct {
   Email string,
   Age int